deadc0de6/dotdrop/README.md

 ```

 Then adapt any dotfile using the [templating](https://dotdrop.readthedocs.io/en/latest/templating/)
 feature (if needed).
-For example you might want different fonts sizes on polybar for the different
+For example you might want different fonts sizes on polybar for each host.
-hosts:

 edit `<dotpath>/config/polybar/config`
 ```bash